-But John Garfield was one of the most popular and respected actors of his day.
-A success in his very first film, Garfield is recognized as the first onscreen rebel, inspiring the generation of rebels and anti-heroes that followed, including Montgomery Clift, Marlon Brando, and James Dean.
+A success in his film debut, Garfield is recognized as the first onscreen rebel.
+He inspired the generation of rebels and anti-heroes that followed, including Montgomery Clift, Marlon Brando, and James Dean.

-Like Marilyn Monroe and James Dean, he died tragically young.
-But unlike Monroe and Dean, John Garfield never attained legendary status, possibly because his death at age 39 was brought on by slanderous accusations of the House Un-American Activities Committee (HUAC) during the communist witch-hunts of the 1950s.
+Like Marilyn Monroe and James Dean, Garfield died tragically young: at 39 years old, John Garfield suffered a heart attack, brought on by the slanderous accusations of the House Un-American Activities Committee (HUAC) during the communist witch-hunts of the 1950s.